 If this doesn’t matter to you and it was more important to you simply to be on the Acropolis grounds, then with just one day to spend in Athens, instead spend your time at the National Archaeological Museum, one of the most important museums in the world for showcasing ancient Greek art.
 You’ll also get a taste of a more urban, gritty part of Athens walking to the museum from the nearest metro stop.

 Temple of Olympian Zeus

-While walking around the Acropolis, you’ll probably catch a glimpse of the Temple of Olympian Zeus, a one-time massive temple that was completed in 132 AD after being partially built and in limbo for over 600 years after its original conception.
+While walking around the Acropolis during your one day in Athens, you’ll probably catch a glimpse of the Temple of Olympian Zeus, a one-time massive temple that was completed in 132 AD after being partially built and in limbo for over 600 years after its original conception.
 The Temple of Olympian Zeus is worth a visit to see the way the columns of the temple have decayed a bit like dominoes over the centuries.
 Originally a building with 104 Corinthian-style columns, today there are only 15 left.

 Walking around the grounds of the Temple of Zeus involves crossing the busy road zooming in a circle around the monument.
 Grab your bags to you and try to find a local to hurry after when they cross – locals often seem to know when the right time is to cross without becoming road kill.